inclusive-design/wecount.inclusivedesign.ca/README.md

 The source files for the WeCount site.

 ## How to Run
-To run the website locally enter the following in command line terminal:
+To run the website in local development mode, enter the following in the command line:
 ```
 npm run dev
 ```